George Valentine Nash: Early life and family background

 Scotto, after many years as a businessman in various capacities, pursued an interest in nature by building greenhouses and growing roses.
 In particular, he grew the American Beauty Rose, imported from England in 1882.
 Assisted by George, Scotto was listed in a local Clifton, NJ directory as a "florist".
 Scotto also had an exhibit of cut roses at the 1893 World's Fair in Chicago.

 Nash added in many ways to the initial botanical training provided by his father.
 Starting about 1888, he made the acquaintance of botanist and collector Dr. George Thurber, editor of the American Agriculturalist, who specialized in grasses.
 Nash picked up this same interest and eventually received a large part of Thurber's grass herbarium.
 Nash also studied the wild plants of New Jersey and joined the Torrey Botanical Club in 1891, where he met botanist Nathanial Lord Britton, who co-founded the New York Botanical Garden (NYBG).
 In 1894-96 Nash helped collect botanical specimens in central Florida and studied them at Columbia College.
+In 1895, he issued the exsiccata-like series Plants of Florida.
 In addition, he studied botany with Britton.